 Thank you for your interest in joining CUBaC!
 If you have the talent and motivation to be in the team, then we want to see you play!

-If you miss Michaelmas trials, please get in contact with a captain who may be able to offer you a trial.
+If you have missed the Michaelmas trials, please get in contact with a captain who may be able to offer you an individual trial.

 How will COVID-19 affect the club's activities?

 We have recently been given permission by the University Sports Service to return to play under the latest Badminton England and government guidance.
 This allows full-format badminton (singles and doubles) with some restrictions in place regarding mixing within a training group.
 Therefore our training can take place more-or-less as usual, however our league competitions (BUCS and South Cambs League) remain suspended until at least January.
 Under current government guidelines, our social calendar will have to be adapted quite considerably.

 Our COVID-19 risk assessment and safety policy are on our documentation page.

 Am I eligible to join CUBaC?